Sitecore/Sitecore.Demo.Platform/docs/sitecore demo/new-site.md

 # How to Add a New Site

-#### Clone An Existing Site
+## Clone An Existing Site

 Right click the site you wish to clone.
 Click "Duplicate" and enter the name of your new site.
 Perform the Post-Steps listed below.

-#### Create a New Site
+## Create a New Site

-1) Right click on /sitecore/content/Habitat SXA Sites
+1. Right click on /sitecore/content/Habitat SXA Sites

-2) Insert a new Site
+1. Insert a new Site

-3) Under the "Modules" tab, select the modules you wish the new site to contain.
+1. Under the "Modules" tab, select the modules you wish the new site to contain.
 See other documentation in this folder for details on various modules.

-4) Under the "Theme" tab, select a theme for the new site.
+1. Under the "Theme" tab, select a theme for the new site.

-5) Click "Ok".
+1. Click "Ok".

-#### Post-Steps
+## Post-Steps

 Once a new site is created or duplicated, the following post-steps should be performed:

-1) Navigate to

-/sitecore/content/Habitat SXA Sites/{Your Site Name}/Settings/Site Grouping and insert a new Site or click on the existing child site.
+1. Navigate to `/sitecore/content/Habitat SXA Sites/{Your Site Name}/Settings/Site Grouping` and insert a new Site or click on the existing child site.

-2) Bind a new site to IIS (see below) and set this item to the host name.
+1. Bind a new site to IIS (see below) and set this item to the hostname.

-3) To immediately view the site, change the database to "master", or follow the steps below to view the live site.
-For search items to show up, you will need to re-index the site's tree.

-4) In order to view the live site, you will need to:

-​	a) Approve all pages in the workflow.
-This can be done on the individual 	    items or from the Workbox.

-​	b) Do a full site publish.

-#### Bind a New Site to IIS
+## Bind a New Site to IIS

-1) Open up a Powershell window.
+1. Open up a Powershell window.
 Navigate to the xp/install folder inside the Sitecore.HabitatHome.Utilities project.

     `cd C:\Projects\Sitecore.HabitatHome.Utilities\XP\install`

-2) Run `Add-SSLSiteBindingWithCertificate.ps1` with your desired hostname.
+1. Run `Add-SSLSiteBindingWithCertificate.ps1` with your desired hostname.

-`.\Add-SSLSiteBindingWithCertificate.ps1 -SiteName habitathome.dev.local -HostName yourhostname.dev.local -CertificateName yourhostname.dev.local `
+    `.\Add-SSLSiteBindingWithCertificate.ps1 -$SiteName habitathome.dev.local -$HostName yourhostname.dev.local -$CertificatName yourhostname.dev.local`